 The Pulitzer Arts Foundation and the St. Louis Symphony Orchestra are thrilled to present the 2020/2021 season of the St. Louis Symphony: Live at the Pulitzer series with a suite of short films in which three composers explore meanings of the word “home.”
-In lieu of the season’s typical live concert before an audience, a filmed performance will be released each month for audiences to experience from home.
+In lieu of the season’s typical live concert before an audience, three filmed performances will be released for audiences to experience from home.

 This video series is curated by Tim Munro, Creative Partner at the St. Louis Symphony Orchestra and Grammy Award-winning flutist, and produced in collaboration with videographer Orlando Thompson.